 Melissa Caldwell, PhD, CCHP, a clinical psychologist and Director of Mental Health Services for Advanced Correctional Healthcare in Peoria, Illinois, joins Lorry to talk about this important correctional health care concern.
-She is presenting a session called Tell Me How You Really Feel: A Guide to Deciphering the Malingering of Psychosis at the 2017 NCCHC National Conference on Correctional Health Care.
+She presented a session called Tell Me How You Really Feel: A Guide to Deciphering the Malingering of Psychosis at the 2017 NCCHC National Conference on Correctional Health Care.

 Malingering is highly prevalent in correctional settings with 20-30% of all healthcare presentations involving some form of malingering.
 This may be because the condition is associated with antisocial personality disorder, also a frequent diagnosis among the incarcerated patient population.